eEcoLiDAR/miscellaneous/utils/README.md

 Remote config
 ```

-After inserting the login information, rclone will ask to confirm the information added.
+After inserting the login information, rclone will ask you to confirm the information added.
 ```
 --------------------
 [eecolidar_webdav]